This page was reviewed under our medical and editorial policy by

 Standard treatment for pituitary tumors includes surgery, radiation therapy and drug therapy.
 Chemotherapy may be used for rare, cancerous tumors.

 Many pituitary tumors can be removed surgically.
 A surgeon may gain access to the tumor by making incisions under the upper lip, at the bottom of the nose, through the nose or through the skull.
-After surgery, your care team may use radiation therapy or chemotherapy to kill any tumor cells that are left.
+After surgery, the care team may use radiation therapy or chemotherapy to kill any tumor cells that are left.

 Radiation therapy kills tumor cells or keeps them from growing by using high-energy X-rays or other types of radiation.
 A type of radiation called stereotactic radiosurgery (SRS) may be used for pituitary tumors, where a machine aims a single large dose of radiation directly at the tumor.
 Though this procedure isn’t a surgery, it’s sometimes called “stereotaxic radiosurgery,” “radiosurgery” or “radiation surgery.”